Kaiser nurses to hold informational pickets for nurse and patient safety

 More than 22,000 registered nurses and nurse practitioners at 22 Kaiser Permanente facilities will hold informational pickets on Thursday, Sept.
 1, to protest the administration’s refusal to address their deep concerns about health and safety and chronic short staffing, announced California Nurses Association/National Nurses United (CNA/NNU) today.
 The nurses, who work at 21 Kaiser facilities in Northern California and at Kaiser Los Angeles Medical Center, notified their employer on Aug.
 19 that they would hold an informational picket.

 Kaiser registered nurses and nurse practitioners have been in negotiations for a new contract with little to no movement on key issues.
-The nurses in Northern California have been negotiating since June 2022, and the Los Angeles nurses have been in negotiations since August 2021.
-The RNs and NPs urge management to invest in nursing staff and agree to a contract that provides:
+The RNs and NPs in Northern California have been negotiating since June 2022, and the Los Angeles RNs have been in negotiations since September 2021.
+The nurses urge management to invest in nursing staff and agree to a contract that provides:

 - Health and safety provisions that address the dangers of infectious diseases